BweepBwop/BweepBwop/README.md

 ###

-<p align="left">I am a complete beginner, and I will do my best to commit to programming once a day even if I have a busy schedule.</p>
+<p align="left">I am a complete beginner in programming, and I will do my best to commit to coding once a day even if I am not that good or fast at learning.</p>

 ###